-Most Madison Public Library items may be renewed up to five times providing there are no reserves on the item.
-Items may be renewed in person at the library or on the Library webpage using the Renew Online link.
+Most Madison Public Library items may be renewed up to three times providing there are no reserves on the items.
+Items may be renewed in person at the library or on the Clevnet web catalog in the My Account section.
 Renewal loans are for the same period as the original loan.

-Exceptions to the renewal policy include new DVDs, Reference materials and materials owned by other libraries.
+Exceptions to the renewal policy include New Books, 3 Day Dvds & Blu-Rays, New Gaming discs, Equipment, Reference materials and materials owned by other libraries.

 Overdue Fines & Fees

 $1.00 per day –All Blu-Rays, DVDs and Video Games, Equipment, and Reference materials